bogdanlutsenko/fourstayGITversion/ReadME.txt

 I can not really see how the "request pull" working.
 I've requested new pool but I can not see what is the pourpose.
 Can you request pull and putt my name there so I can see?

+You have to create new Branch, and clone you project in Eclipse, with all branches, after in Eclipse select second branche, change code and push as second branch. after you can do request pull.